 US hunger crisis persists, especially for kids, older adults

-America is starting to emerge from economic crisis caused by the coronavirus pandemic, but there’s still no end in sight for the pain of food insecurity, especially for children and older adults
+America is starting to emerge from economic crisis caused by the coronavirus pandemic, but there’s still no end in sight for food insecurity, especially for children and older adults

 Food banks around the U.S. continue giving away far more canned, packaged and fresh provisions than they did before the virus outbreak tossed millions of people out of work, forcing many to seek something to eat for the first time.
 For those who are now back at work, many are still struggling, paying back rent or trying to rebuild savings.